Posts Tagged ‘dog’

 1. Weekly or every other week acupuncture.
 I have seen this make a large difference in survival times and in keeping white blood cell levels within normal range during chemotherapy.
 Usually just with acupuncture alone I can double any prognosis.
 Please see Acupuncture for animals with cancer – stoking the healing power within

-In addition to this protocol if no chemo is used I recommend -
+In addition to this protocol if no chemo is used I often recommend –

 1. Prednisone.
 Yes it is a western drug, but it will work as a chemotherapy drug and shrink the nodes.
 Every animal I have treated for lymphoma has been on prednisone and I highly recommend it.
 If you are considering chemo do not start the prednisone before consulting with an oncologist or vet who knows chemo.
 If given before chemo the prednisone can significantly reduce the outcome of the chemo.